lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 In the command above we are mounting the benchmarks directory into `/benchmarks` in the container and writable `/tmp/reports` to the same path for a report later on.
 We are also using *host network* - by default the container would have its own network and `localhost:8080` could not reach Vehicle Market.

-In the CLI type `start-local` (tab completion works) to start Hyperfoil controller in the same VM, and then we can upload the benchmark (using `upload`) and get it running with `run`:
+In the CLI type `start-local` (tab completion works) to start Hyperfoil controller in the same VM, and then we can upload the benchmark (using `upload`) and start it running with `run`:

 <pre class="nohighlight hljs"><code>
 [hyperfoil]$ start-local